innisfree Green Tea Seed Intensive Hydrating Serum Review

 Review

-Results you may expect from using innisfree Green Tea Seed Intensive Hydrating Serum:
+Does innisfree Green Tea Seed Intensive Hydrating Serum Work?

-Quite moisturizing: innisfree Green Tea Seed Intensive Hydrating Serum has a moisturizing rating of 5.2 out of 10.
+According to CreamScan analysis, innisfree Green Tea Seed Intensive Hydrating Serum is quite moisturizing, with a moisturizing rating of 5.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.5 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Propanediol (est. ≈6.0%), Glycerin (est. ≈3.0%) and Betaine (est. ≈2.0%).